 Are you interested in a career in environmental science and management?
 Would you like to overcome environmental challenges and help ecosystems and communities grow and flourish?

-Visit our Open Days to learn more about our environmental science courses.
-You can chat to some of our leading academics.
-And you’ll know you’re talking to the best in the business.
+Learn more about our environmental science courses.
 After all, the Excellence in Research for Australia 2018 National Report gave Charles Sturt University a ranking of 4, “above world average”, for our work in environmental science and management.